siddu28/E-commerce-chatbot/README.md

 # 💬 e-commerce chatbot (Gen AI RAG project using LLama3.3 and GROQ)

-This is POC of an intelligent chatbot tailored for an e-commerce platform, enabling seamless user interactions by accurately identifying the intent behind user queries.
+This intelligent chatbot tailored for an e-commerce platform, enabling seamless user interactions by accurately identifying the intent behind user queries.
 It leverages real-time access to the platform's database, allowing it to provide precise and up-to-date responses.

-Folder structure
+This chatbot currently supports 3 intents:

-1. app: All the code for chatbot
+- **faq**: Triggered when users ask questions related to the platform's policies or general information. eg. what is refund policy?
-2. web-scraping: Code to scrap e-commerce website
+- **sql**: Activated when users request product listings or information based on real-time database queries. eg. Show me all puma shoes below Rs.
+5000.

-This chatbot currently supports two intents:
+- **smalltalk**: Used to handle colloquial conversations with the user.

-- **faq**: Triggered when users ask questions related to the platform's policies or general information. eg. Is online payment available?
+* All of these are implemented using semantic-router which will able to classify the intent behind the user question like FAQ's,Product,general conversation..etc
-- **sql**: Activated when users request product listings or information based on real-time database queries. eg. Show me all nike shoes below Rs.
-3000.
+* You have to more number of Utterances or examples while defining the Routes for FAQ's ,product etc to improve performance on classifying the intent behind it.

 ![Image](https://github.com/user-attachments/assets/266e706d-8879-4231-8dc0-18899f10146f)